-Intensive Outpatient Programs (IOP): Provides a time-limited, multi-disciplinary, multimodal structured treatment in an outpatient setting.
+Intensive Outpatient Program (IOP): Provides a time-limited, multi-disciplinary, multimodal structured treatment in an outpatient setting.
 Such programs are less intensive than a partial hospitalization program or psychiatric day treatment but are significantly more intensive than standard outpatient services.
 This level of care is used to support and treat complex clinical presentations and is differentiated from longer-term, structured day programs intended to achieve or maintain stability for individuals with severe and persistent mental illness.
 IOPs may be developed to address the unique needs of a special population.
 Clinical interventions are targeted toward the specific clinical population or presentation and generally include modalities typically delivered in office-based settings, such as individual, couple, and family therapy, group therapies, medication management, and psycho-educational services.
-Adjunctive therapies may be provided but must have a specific function within a given member's treatment plan.
+Adjunctive therapies such as life planning skills (assistance with vocational, educational, and financial issues) and expressive therapies may be provided but must have a specific function within a given member's treatment plan.
 As the targeted clinical presentation and the member's functioning improve, treatment intensity and duration are modified.
 All treatment plans are individualized and focus on acute stabilization and transition to community-based outpatient treatment and supports as needed.